 Tagged 10.1, 2013, administrator, AMS, Anywhere, ArcGIS Server, business process, Cityworks, CMMS, configuration, ESRI, integration, needs, PeopleSoft, phased, rollout, Sacramento, stakeholder, training, user, utilities, workflow

 Stormwater Geodatabase Upgrade Project

-GeoIT Resources is supporting Psomas Engineering, Inc. in their project to significantly upgrade the Stormwater Drainage GIS database at the County of Alameda Public Works Agency, including updated data maintenance tools / procedures and improved support for hydrologic/hydraulic modeling capabilities.
-Major tasks to be completed by GeoIT are:
+GeoIT Resources supported Psomas Engineering, Inc. in their project to significantly upgrade the Stormwater Drainage GIS database at the County of Alameda Public Works Agency, including updated data maintenance tools / procedures and improved support for hydrologic/hydraulic modeling capabilities.
+Major tasks completed by GeoIT were:

 - Project kickoff / database and application needs assessment

 - Assessment of existing GIS and modeling datasets

 - Creating a new, modernized, geodatabase design for storm water drainage and hydrology, with emphasis on support for hydrologic / hydraulic modeling